 Accounting and bookkeeping are services that dominate the offering on the global market.

 Besides payroll management, personal and corporate tax management accounts for 24%, and compliance work makes up 20% of accounting practices.
+Invoice financing is very much popular in recent years too.

 Small Business Accounting Statistics